NischalKanishk/One-Moment-Fin/docs/6 Component Breakdown.md

 - Auth middleware and session checks
 - Business logic for risk analysis, KYC, leads, meetings, subscriptions
-- API integration with Google, Calendly, Razorpay, and AI
+- API integration with Google, Razorpay, and AI
 - Connecting to Supabase for all DB operations
 - Logging and error handling